DestinyVolt/D-D/Vry/Vry.md

 When you take damage from any source, you can reduce that damage to 0.
 Once you use this boon, you can't use it again until you finish a short rest.

 Any part of your physical appearance that would have been changed by the damage, (blood, scorch marks, bruises, etc) instead immediately reverts to that which is your True Changeling Form.
-You cannot transform away these changes until you finish a short rest.
+You cannot transform away these changes until you finish a long rest.

 #### Alchemical Magic
 Spells: +5 to hit, Save DC: 13 \